apache/carbondata/docs/ddl-operation-on-carbondata.md

 Bucketing feature can be used to distribute/organize the table/partition data into multiple files such that similar records are present in the same file.
 While creating a table, a user needs to specify the columns to be used for bucketing and the number of buckets.
-For the selction of bucket the Hash value of columns is used.
+For the selection of bucket the Hash value of columns is used.

 ```